-Since inception, the Company has devoted substantially all of its financial resources and efforts to research and development activities.
+Since its inception, the Company has devoted substantially all of its financial resources and efforts to research and development activities.
 The Company is subject to risks and uncertainties common to early-stage companies in the biotechnology industry, including but not limited to, risks associated with the successful research, development and manufacturing of product candidates, and, if approved, any products, obtaining regulatory approvals for product candidates, and, if approved, commercialization of any products, protection and enforcement of intellectual property and proprietary technology, development by third parties of potentially competitive products or product candidates, compliance with governmental regulations, and the ability to secure additional capital to fund operations.
 Programs currently under development will require significant additional research and development efforts, including preclinical and clinical testing and manufacturing process development and will need to obtain regulatory approval prior to commercialization.
 These efforts require significant amounts of additional capital, adequate personnel and infrastructure and extensive compliance-reporting capabilities.
 Even if the Company's product development efforts are successful, it is uncertain when, if ever, the Company will realize revenue from product sales.

-As of March 31, 2022, the Company had cash and cash equivalents of \$177.0 million.
-The Company expects that its cash and cash equivalents will be sufficient to meet its projected operating requirements and capital expenditures for at least twelve months from the date of issuance of these condensed consolidated financial statements.
+As of June 30, 2022, the Company had cash and cash equivalents of \$159.4 million.
+The Company believes that its existing cash and cash equivalents will be sufficient to enable the Company to fund its operating expenses and capital expenditure requirements into the first half of 2024, which is at least twelve months from the date of issuance of these condensed consolidated financial statements.
 The Company expects to continue to generate negative cash flows from operations and net losses for the foreseeable future and will need additional capital in the future to support its continuing operations and growth strategy as it continues to invest significantly in research and development of its product candidates, including preclinical and clinical testing and manufacturing process development.
 To date, the Company has primarily funded its operations with proceeds from the sale of convertible preferred units and convertible preferred stock, a debt financing and the IPO.
 Management's conclusion with respect to its ability to fund operations is based on estimates that are subject to risks and uncertainties that may prove to be incorrect.
 If actual results differ from management's estimates, the Company may be required to seek additional capital sooner or curtail planned activities to reduce operating expenses, which may have an adverse impact on the Company's ability to achieve its business objectives.